CtrlK

 Distinctiveness Conflict Risk

-The financial/fintech domain is fairly specific and the extensive keyword list helps distinguish it, but 'building fintech apps' is broad enough that it could overlap with database skills, API skills, or general coding skills that might also apply to fintech contexts.
+The fintech/financial domain is somewhat specific, and the keyword list helps narrow scope, but 'building fintech apps' is broad enough to potentially conflict with database, API, or general coding skills.

 2 / 3